Central venous catheter: Catheter-related bloodstream infections

 Antibiotics are nearly always given as soon as a patient is suspected to have a catheter-related bloodstream infection.
 However, this must occur after blood cultures are drawn, otherwise the culprit organism may not be identified.
 The most common organisms causing these infections are coagulase negative staphylococci such as staphylococcus epidermidis.
 Infections resulting in bacteremia from Staphylococcus aureus require removal of the catheter and antibiotics.
 If the catheter is removed without giving antibiotics, 38% of people may still develop endocarditis.
 Evidence suggests that there may not be any benefit associated with giving antibiotics before a long-term central venous catherter is inserted in cancer patients and this practice may not prevent gram positive catheter-related infections.
 However, for people who require long-term central venous catheters who are at a higher risk of infection, for example, people with cancer who at are risk of neutropenia due to their chemotherapy treatment or due to the disease, flushing the catheter with a solution containing an antibiotic and heparin may reduce catheter-related infections.

 In a clinical practice guideline, the American Centers for Disease Control and Prevention recommends against routine culturing of central venous lines upon their removal.
 The guideline makes several other recommendations to prevent line infections.

 To prevent infection, stringent cleaning of the catheter insertion site is advised.
 Povidone-iodine solution is often used for such cleaning, but chlorhexidine appears to be twice as effective as iodine.
 Routine replacement of lines makes no difference in preventing infection.
-The CDC makes a myriad of recommendations regarding risk reduction for infection of CVCs, including:
+The CDC makes many recommendations regarding risk reduction for infection of CVCs, including: